CoPRA: Bridging Cross-domain Pretrained Sequence Models with Complex Structures for Protein-RNA Binding Affinity Prediction: Experiments

 \subsection{Predicting Protein-RNA Binding Affinity}

 We first evaluate our model's performance on PRA310 and PRA201.
-We divide the baseline methods into sequence-based and structure-based.
+We divide the baseline methods into sequence- and structure-based.
 As illustrated in Table \ref{Table main}, the scratch version of \modelname{} reaches the best performance on the PRA310 dataset.
 IPA is the best-performed model without LMs, and we replace the sequential input of IPA with the embeddings from LMs, improving its performance with 0.19 on PCC.
-Moreover, most methods with LM embedding as input perform better than other methods, indicating the great power of combining different pre-trained unimodal LMs for affinity prediction.
+Moreover, most methods with LM embedding as input perform better than others, indicating the great power of combining pre-trained unimodal LMs for affinity prediction.
 We then pre-train our model with PRI30k, increasing the overall performance significantly on both datasets.
 On PRA310, \modelname{} gets an RMSE of 1.391, MAE of 1.129, PCC of 0.580, and SCC of 0.589, much better than the second-best model \modelname{} (scratch).
 The PredPRBA and DeepNAP only provide web servers and support protein-RNA pair affinity prediction, and we compared the methods on the PRA201 dataset with them.
 Although at least 100 samples in PRA201 appear in their training set, their performance on PRA 201 is significantly lower than that they reported, indicating the less generalization ability of these methods.
-This phenomenon can be explained by the experiment of PRdeltaGPred \cite{hong_updated_2023}.
-By removing the worst predicting samples, we also observed a similar performance increase, as shown in Appendix E. Moreover, we observe a consistent performance improvement of most models from PRA310 to PRA201, indicating that PRA310 is more comprehensive and challenging.
-The experiments in PRA310 and PRA201 show \modelname{} ability to precisely predict the binding affinity, especially when equipped with the proposed bi-scope pre-training.
+This phenomenon can be explained by the experiment of PRdeltaGPred \cite{hong_updated_2023} that removes worst-performed samples, as shown in Appendix E. Moreover, we observe a consistent performance improvement of most models from PRA310 to PRA201, indicating that PRA310 is more comprehensive and challenging.
+The experiments in PRA310 and PRA201 show \modelname{}'s ability to precisely predict the binding affinity, especially when equipped with the proposed bi-scope pre-training.